 Where in Kenya will I work?

-You will be based in the town of Nanyuki, which is around 200km north of the capital Nairobi.
+You will be based in the town of Nanyuki, which is around 125 miles north of the capital Nairobi.
 While the town is small, it has all the modern amenities you might need.
 These include convenience stores, restaurants, and banks.
 Nanyuki is also surrounded by a number of animal sanctuaries, which you can visit during your time off.

 There are a number of different placement options for this internship.
 You can choose to work at a:

-- Government-owned health centre
+- Government-owned health center

-- Palliative care centre
+- Palliative care center

 - Maternity and children’s hospital